Elvis Costello: Legacy

-Musical artists with little connection to new wave have also acknowledged influence by Costello.
-Bruce Springsteen has said that comments Costello made in the press criticising Springsteen's early songs as overly romantic led Springsteen to write darker songs for his 1978 album Darkness on the Edge of Town.
+Musical artists with little connection to new wave have also acknowledged influence by and appreciation of Costello.
+George Harrison praised Costello in 1979, saying, "Elvis Costello is very good – very good melodies, good chord changes.
+I'm pleased about his success."
+Bruce Springsteen said Costello's comments in the press criticising Springsteen's early songs as excessively romantic led him to write darker songs for his 1978 album Darkness on the Edge of Town.
 Thom Yorke of Radiohead called Blood & Chocolate "the album that made me change the way I thought about recording and writing music [and] lyrics".
-Liz Phair, in her appreciation of Costello for Rolling Stones 100 Greatest Artists of All Time, wrote: "I'd pay a great amount of money to audit a course taught by him".
-Suzanne Vega has called Costello one of the "melodic geniuses" whose music she listens to in order to "stretch my sense of melody".
+Liz Phair, in her appreciation of Costello for Rolling Stones 100 Greatest Artists of All Time, wrote: "I'd pay a great amount of money to audit a course taught by him."
+Suzanne Vega called Costello one of the "melodic geniuses" whose music she uses to "stretch my sense of melody".

-Prominent artists in other fields have claimed influence or inspiration from Costello.
+Prominent artists in other fields have taken inspiration from Costello.
+Peter Blake featured Costello prominently in his 2012 reworking of the cover he created for the Beatles' Sgt.
+Pepper's Lonely Hearts Club Band.
+Blake said he included people he admired and who had contributed to British culture since he created the original work.
 Filmmaker and comedian Judd Apatow has called Costello "a gigantic inspiration to me" and has suggested that he and other comedians are "fanatical" about Costello's music because of the "spirit of standing up for what you believe in and the humor" in it.
 Satirist and television host Stephen Colbert has described Costello as "probably my favourite rock artist" and said he sees parallels between his own humour and Costello's "wry, sardonic" songs.
 Novelist Bret Easton Ellis titled his 1985 novel Less Than Zero after a Costello song and its 2010 sequel Imperial Bedrooms after a Costello album.
 Ellis has said Costello was once his "idol".
-Visual artist Peter Blake featured Costello prominently in his 2012 reworking of the artwork he created for the cover of the Beatles' 1967 album Sgt.
-Pepper's Lonely Hearts Club Band.
-Blake said he included people he admired and who had contributed to British culture since he created the original work.
+The title of Nick Hornby's 1995 novel High Fidelity is derived from Costello's 1980 song of the same name.
+Alan Moore and Dave Gibbons pay homage to Costello in their comic series Watchmen.
+The epigraph for the second issue is from Costello's "The Comedians": "I should be drinking a toast to absent friends/ Instead of these comedians."